stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

 ## p

 1. precedence
-    >the condition of being considered more important than someone or something else; priority in importance, order, or rank. 优先级
+    > the condition of being considered more important than someone or something else; priority in importance, order, or rank. 优先级
 2. parenthesis
-   >括号
+   > 括号
 3. preemptive
-   serving or intended to preempt or forestall something, especially to prevent attack by disabling the enemy.
+   > serving or intended to preempt or forestall something, especially to prevent attack by disabling the enemy.
+4. populate
+   > to provide with members 对象填充成员属性

 ## q